ChunhanLi/2nd-kaggle-LEAP/README.md

 <div align=center><img src="https://github.com/user-attachments/assets/f21a9ffd-00e5-4a14-9337-d8937e5bf017" alt="jpg name" width="80%"/></div>

 For the loss function, I utilized smooth L1 loss with a beta of 0.5.

+#### Group Finetune
+In deep learning, a continuously discussed topic within multi-objective learning tasks is the interaction between different learning objectives, specifically whether they promote or inhibit each other.
+In our experiments on the leap dataset, we found that in the early stages of training, seven different target groups promoted each other.
+However, towards the end of the training, these learning objectives began to interfere with each other, potentially due to complex semantic constraints.

+Inspired by the [top solution from the 2021 VPP competition](https://www.kaggle.com/competitions/ventilator-pressure-prediction/discussion/285320), we divided 368 features into seven groups, six of which are series of measurements of different metrics along the atmospheric column, and one group consists of eight unique single targets.
+After the training process with 364 full outputs was completed, we fine-tuned these groups again.
+This allowed each model with different architectures to achieve an improvement ranging from 0.0005 to 0.0015.
+Due to time and resource constraints, we only fine-tuned each group for one epoch.

 ### zuiye's part